 However, under the terms of its appointment, the fees of Dalriada and its advisers are met from Scheme funds.
-Whilst these costs (or "charges") fall as debt due from the employer (or sponsor), in this case the sponsor was a dormant company with no assets.
+Whilst these costs (or "charges") fall as debt due from the employer (or sponsor), in this case the sponsor is unlikely to have sufficient assets to meet the costs.
+Dalriada will however levy costs accordingly and where cost efficient to do so.

-Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.
+Due to the mismanagement of the Scheme by its previous trustee and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.